Architecture Overview

 - Parent-child message relationships

-5. Security Architecture
+6. Security Architecture

 Security Features:

-- JWT with short-lived access tokens
+- JWT with configurable expiration

 - Password hashing with bcrypt

-- Two-factor authentication (TOTP)
+- Two-factor authentication (TOTP with QR codes)

 - Input validation and sanitization